microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     credentials to create a new Service Principal and give it rights to the subscription, instead of associating an existing one.

+<div style="page-break-after: always;"></div>

 5. From the expanded 'Add Azure Resource Manager Service Connection' dialog window please enter the requested information. **Please remove any values that have been auto-populated.
 Review each value**:

         a.
 Connection Name - This name can be anything.
-A meaningful name might include info about the purpose of the service principal (i.e. 'DEV Connection', or 'AZGOV LIMITED', or 'AIRS Demo'
+A meaningful name might include info about the purpose of the service principal (i.e. 'DEV Connection' or 'AZGOV LIMITED', or 'AIRS Demo'

         b.
-Environment - select 'AzureCloud' for commercial Azure, 'AzureUSGovernment' for MAG, or whichever environment the Azure subscription you want to Azure DevOps to connect to exists in.
+Environment - select 'AzureCloud' for commercial Azure, 'AzureUSGovernment' for MAG, or whichever environment the Azure subscription you want Azure DevOps to connect to exists in.

         c.
 Subscription ID - This value is the subscription ID of the Azure subscription you wish to connect to.
 This information can be obtained from the Get-AzSubscription cmdlet in PowerShell or from the Azure Portal.

         d.
 Subscription Name - This value is the Name of the Azure subscription you wish to connect to.
 It matters that the name entered here is the name that is associated with Subscription ID in the last field.
-This information can be obtained from the\
-        Get-AzSubscription cmdlet in PowerShell or through the Azure Portal.
+This information can be obtained from the Get-AzSubscription cmdlet in PowerShell or through the Azure Portal.

         e.
-Service Principal Client ID - This is also known as the '**AppID**' or '**Application ID'**.
-This information can be obtained from the:
+Service Principal Client ID – This is also known as the ‘AppID’ or ‘Application ID’.
+This information can be obtained from the Get-AzADServicePrincipal -DisplayName <SPNAME> cmdlet in PowerShell or through the Azure Portal in Azure Active Directory under ‘App Registrations’.

-        Get-AzADServicePrincipal -DisplayName \<SPNAME\>\
-        cmdlet in PowerShell or through the Azure Portal in Azure Active Directory under 'App Registrations'.

         f.
 Service Principal Key - This is the Service Principal's password.

         g.
 Tenant ID - The ID of the Azure Active Directory tenant that the Service Principal was created in

 ### Click the Verify Connection hyperlink